 Since commencing operations in mid-2015, substantially all of the Company's efforts have been focused on research, development and the advancement of the Company's lead product candidates, zetomipzomib and KZR-261.
 The Company's ultimate success depends on the outcome of the ongoing research and development activities.
-The Company has not yet generated product sales and as a result has experienced operating losses since inception and had an accumulated deficit of \$248.9 million as of December 31, 2022.
+The Company has not yet generated product sales and as a result has experienced operating losses since inception and had an accumulated deficit of \$350.8 million as of December 31, 2023.
 The Company expects to incur additional losses in the future to conduct research and development and will need to raise additional capital to fully implement management's business plan.
-The Company intends to raise such capital through the issuance of additional equity and potentially through borrowings, strategic alliances with partner companies and other licensing transactions.
+The Company intends to raise such capital through the issuance of additional equity and potentially through borrowings, strategic alliances with partner companies and other licensing transactions such as Everest Collaboration that was entered into on September 20, 2023.
 However, if such financing is not available at adequate levels, the Company may need to reevaluate its operating plans.
-Management believes that its cash, cash equivalents and marketable securities as of December 31, 2022 will be sufficient to fund the Company's cash requirements for at least 12 months following the issuance of these financial statements.
+Management believes that its cash, cash equivalents and marketable securities as of December 31, 2023 will be sufficient to fund the Company's cash requirements for at least 12 months following the issuance of these financial statements.